 - Attendance time from the time that the territorial authority receives notification to the time that service personnel reach the site.
-This target is 1 hour.
-In 2019/2020 the median response time for attendance was 42 minutes.
-Although this is an increase on the previous year the Wastewater activity achieved Level of Service requirements for attendance to a fault. - Resolution time from the time that the territorial authority receives notification to the time that service personnel confirm resolution of the blockage or other fault.
+This target is 1 hour. - In 2022/2023 the median response time for attendance was 6 hour 17 minutes.
+This target was massively exceeded as during the start of the reporting period extreme weather events resulted in the sewer reticulation network being overwhelmed as contractors had to respond to the event with limited personnel.
+As the reporting is cumulative there was limited scope to reduce the response time over the rest of the reporting period. - Resolution time from the time that the territorial authority receives notification to the time that service personnel confirm resolution of the blockage or other fault.
 This target is 8 hours.
-In 2019/2020 the median response time for resolution was 4 hours and 34 minutes.
+In 2022/2023 the median response time for resolution was 8 hours and 7 minutes.